Matthew Edwards (musician)

-Matthew "Ted" Edwards is a UK-born singer and songwriter and previously led the San Francisco-based pop group called The Music Lovers.
+Matthew "Ted" Edwards is a UK-born singer and songwriter and previously led the San Francisco-based pop group called The Music Lovers and art-pop band Matthew Edwards and the Unfortunates.
+Edwards now records as a solo artist.

 Early life

-Originally from Small Heath, Birmingham, England, Edwards managed to go to university to study English Literature.
+Originally from Small Heath, Birmingham, England, Edwards attended university to study English literature.
 In 1991, Edwards left his hometown and relocated to San Francisco, California, where he worked as a compere in the city's premier 'variety' evening at The Mad Dog.

 Music career

 The Hairdressers

 Edwards' rock band The Hairdressers released the album 'Our Lives in Showbusiness' in 1999.

 The Music Lovers

-While working as an MC, Edwards met bassist Jon Brooder and added Paul Comaskey on drums, completing the first lineup of the band.
+While working as an MC, Edwards met bassist Jon Brooder and brought in an old friend from Birmingham, Paul Comaskey on drums, completing the first lineup of the band.
 In 2003, Edwards formed The Music Lovers for whom he was the singer, guitarist, and songwriter.
 Between 2003 and 2009, Edwards released three albums and an EP on Le Grand Magistery Records out of Detroit, Michigan.
-The albums were also released in Japan (Enogh-Ho) and Italy (Sleeping Star).
+The albums were also released in Japan (Enough-Ho) and Italy (Sleeping Star).
 The band toured the East and West Coast of the US and Italy.
-The records each had distinctive sleeves designed by Matthew Jacobson and featuring images by Albert and David Maysles, Elliott Erwitt, and Alan Crawford.
+Each record had distinctive sleeve designs by Matthew Jacobson, incorporating images by Albert and David Maysles, Elliott Erwitt, and Alan Crawford.
 The records received much critical acclaim.
 Edwards dissolved the band in 2010.